spicysomtam/k3s-aws-cluster/README.md

 I have refrained from hard coding these in the terraform as its bad practice.
 These should be defined in the shell by [environment variables](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html), etc.

-## Kube config

-You will need to ssh to one of the nodes, `sudo` to root, and then copy `~/.kube/config`.
-Remember when sshing to the nodes, login as user `ubuntu`.

 ## Deploying multiple clusters via the prefix

 If you are going to do this, its worth using `terraform workspaces` for each prefix, so you can track the state for each cluster.